aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 The Lambda function also retrieve a certificate from Amazon S3 to connect via TLS to DocumentDB.

-This sample solution deploys one Lambda function per DocumentDB collection.
+This sample solution deploys one Lambda function that can be set via environment variables to stream changes in one collection or an entire database.

 Streaming functions must be deployed in a private subnet to reach DocumentDB cluster.